FedericoGarciaGarcia/UnityTubeExtrusion/README.md

 	}
 }
 ```
-A demo scene, "*Example Arrays*", is included.
+A demo scene, "*Example Arrays*", is included is included in this repository.

 ### *TubeGenerator* properties